bgietzel/htcondor-sysview/README.md

 htcondor-sysview is an efficiency monitor for HTCondor pools and jobs.

 05.01.2013 1.13 release.
-Originally written as Mosaic Sysview by Charles Waldman and Sarah Williams and Rob Gardner of MWT2.org.
+Originally written as Mosaic Sysview by Charles Waldman and Sarah Williams and Rob Gardner of MWT2.org and UChicago.
 Modified by Rebekah Gietzel (bgietzel@cs.wisc.edu) to work with UW-Madison CHTC pool and HTCondor features including partitionable slots, multiple pools and submitters.
 Packaged by Nate Yehle (nyehle@cs.wisc.edu)

 This 1.13 release should work with most HTCondor pool configs including static and partionable slots.